 The short race covers a distance of 100 km (about 62 miles), which is equivalent to the 24 laps available at the Red Bull Ring circuit outside Austria.
 The starting positions for the second round of the event where drivers battle to win their starting positions for the main race in the third round, as well as the opportunity to gain potentially valuable bonus points, are determined by a qualification race on the opening night.

 Since there are no requirements for stops, the race plays up to its moniker by allowing drivers to pursue victory all-out from the outset.
 On Saturday, there are just two practices instead of the customary three to make the sprint event work, and the race follows through to the final stages.
 This allows the bettors to place wagers on reliable sites on any sprint they feel like, and if they are successful, reap the rewards.
-By placing bets on bet cy, the markets available can be utilized, and the bettors are sure that they are safeguarded on the trustworthy platform.
+By placing bets on casino sites listed at the casino guide, the markets available can be utilized, and the bettors are sure that they are safeguarded on the trustworthy platform.

 Major Formula 1 tournaments and championships now include the sprint event, and it appears that they will remain a part of the series.
 The succeeding sprint races are expected to be significantly more crucial by giving more points to the top finishers, because of the format adjustments made since the first of these events, which was staged in Silverstone in the 2021 campaign.